-Tip 1: Get a coffee/tea for 1p every day
+Tip 1: Get a free tea/coffee every day

-Did you know you could pick up a tea or coffee for just 1p every day with a little trick?
-It’s very easy to claim and will save you £2-3 pounds on your daily caffeine fix.
+Did you know you could pick up a tea or coffee for just a few pence every day with a little trick?
+It’s very easy to claim and could save you a lot for your daily caffeine fix.

 Tip 2: Start complaining!

-For one reason or another, us Brits are very tightlipped when things go wrong.
-But if we don’t complain to brands when things aren’t up to scratch then how can they improve?
-There is no better way to solve your issue than contacting them directly.
+For one reason or another, Brits tend to be very tightlipped when things go wrong.
+But if we don’t complain to brands when things aren’t up to scratch, then how are they supposed to improve?
+There's no better way to solve your issue than contacting them directly.

-If there’s something wrong with your meal - speak up!
+If there’s something wrong with your meal, speak up.
 If there’s a hole in your brand new jacket, send it back or request a partial refund.
-If that crisp packet is stuck to the side of the multi-pack meaning the contents are stale… you better tell them!
+If that crisp packet is stuck to the side of the multi-pack meaning the contents are stale, then you better tell them.

 All of these things should be fed back to the manufacturers and they almost certainly appreciate you telling them, as it could alert them to a bigger problem that they were not aware of.
-In return, you're likely to get monetary compensation, coupons, or a fully functioning item for free - which should make things much better for you as a consumer.
+In return, you could get monetary compensation, coupons, or a fully functioning item for free.

-If you’ve never shopped online before - then you can start code hopping, by doing one offer every time you need to buy some more food.
+If you’ve never shopped online before, then you can start code hopping - by using an offer every time you need to buy some more food.
 Collectively, you could save well over £100 by using all of the voucher codes on the market.